oci-pronghorn/FogLight/MP3Player/README.md

 # Example project:

-The following sketch demonstrates a simple application to control two LEDs using an Angle Sensor.
+The following sketch demonstrates a simple application to play MP3 files from a folder.

 Demo code (copy and paste this to a FogLighter project):
 First declare the connections in MP3Player.java: